djpayne91/Battleship/README.md

 It uses JavaFX and fxml files for the GUI along with Java for the controllers. <br>

-Cross-platform support is still very shaky, but it currently works on Windows 10 with the latest JRE installed.
+Cross-platform support is still very shaky, but it currently works on Windows 10 with the latest JRE installed or with Ubuntu 20.04 with the latest JRE installed and the JavaFX SDK downloaded.

 The easiest way to run it is:
 <ol>